 Types of Compensation for Indiana Pedestrian Accidents

-Compensation for pedestrian accidents can be awarded for a variety of costly damages incurred.
-Even minor accidents without serious injuries can result in expensive medical bills, emotional trauma and forced time off work for recovery.
+Compensation can be awarded for a variety of costly damages incurred.
+Even minor accidents without serious injuries can result in expensive medical costs, pain and suffering, and forced time off work for recovery.

-- Medical expenses, including emergency treatment, hospital stays, surgeries, physical therapy, prescription medications, counseling and more
+- Medical expenses including emergency treatment, hospital stays, surgeries, physical therapy, prescription medications, counseling, and more

 - Loss of income, including future lost wages and loss of earning capacity

 - Physical pain and suffering

-- Loss of enjoyment of life, loss of consortium and more
+- Loss of enjoyment of life, loss of consortium, and more

 - In the case of a fatality and wrongful death, funeral and burial expenses